 I made the mistake of sticking it in the overhead bin, where items shift during flight and greasy hinges shift your mood.

 Why I even bought the coat, I don’t know.
 I live in the desert.
 I have a window of about five days a year to wear such a frivolous thing as wool.
 Maybe I bought it because it seemed fun to buy a pink wool coat.
-Maybe I just needed a layer of outer whimsy to camouflage the layer of inner actuality.
+Maybe I just needed an outer layer of whimsy to camouflage the inner layer of flimsy.

 Who knows why I bought it.
 All I knew was I was headed to see friends in cooler weather, and I wanted to wear my new coat.
 I just wanted to be pretty in pink.